Andaaw’iwewin egkwa Mashkiki

 Ceremonial Practices

-The THMFS program incorporates principles, approaches, and practices based on traditional ceremonies and teachings, and is respectful of the sense of community and family that underpin Anishinaabe societies.
-Many of the healing practices are ceremonial in nature and lead to spiritual and emotional well-being.
-Vigils, smudging, healing circles, and other ceremonies are welcome in the Ceremonial Room.
+The THMFS program incorporates traditional teachings, principles, approaches, and ceremonial practices that support healing, community, and family connection within Anishinaabe traditions.
+Many healing practices are ceremonial in nature and support spiritual and emotional well-being.

 Traditional Practitioners